Revisiting derived crystalline cohomology: Derived crystalline cohomology

-In this section, we define and study the {\tmdfn{Hodge-filtered derived crystalline cohomology}}, a filtered $\mathbb{E}_{\infty}$-$\mathbb{Z}$-algebra functorially associated to an animated PD-pair $(A \twoheadrightarrow A'', \gamma)$ along with a map $A'' \rightarrow R$ of animated rings.
-To do so, we will introduce an auxiliary construction, the {\tmdfn{Hodge-filtered derived de Rham cohomology}}, functorially associated to a map $(A \twoheadrightarrow A'', \gamma) \rightarrow (B \twoheadrightarrow B'', \delta)$ of animated PD-pairs, which will be proved independent of the choice of $B$, and then we define the Hodge-filtered derived crystalline cohomology for $(A \twoheadrightarrow A'', \gamma)$ along with $A'' \rightarrow R$ as the Hodge-filtered derived de Rham cohomology of the map $(A \twoheadrightarrow A'', \gamma) \rightarrow (\tmop{id}_R \of R \rightarrow R, 0)$.
-Furthermore, we also define the {\tmdfn{cohomology of the affine crystalline site}} which could be endowed with Hodge-filtration.
+Furthermore, we also define the {\tmdfn{cohomology of the affine crystalline site}} which could be endowed with Hodge-filtration, whose definition is more similar to the classical crystalline cohomology in {\cite{Berthelot1974}}.
 The Hodge-filtered derived de Rham cohomology is, roughly speaking, equivalent to the {\tmdfn{relative animated PD-envelope}} whenever $A'' \rightarrow R$ is surjective (\Cref{prop:crys-PD-env-equiv}), and the Hodge-filtered derived de Rham cohomology is equivalent to the cohomology of the affine crystalline site with Hodge filtration when $\pi_0 (R)$ is a finitely generated $\pi_0 (A'')$-algebra (\Cref{prop:deriv-crys-coh-site-comp}) or when $R$ is a quasisyntomic $A''$-algebra (\Cref{prop:site-comp-qsyn-integral}).
 Furthermore, the cohomology of the affine crystalline site is equivalent to the classical crystalline cohomology when everything is classically given, at least up to $p$-completion, due to the fact that our theory is non-completed (\Cref{prop:site-static-comp}).
+Our results could be understood as an extrapolation of techniques in {\cite{Bhatt2012a}}.

 \begin{remark} Our theory is characteristic-independent.
 As a cost, the derived de Rham cohomology does not coincide with algebraic de Rham cohomology even under smoothness condition, although this is true when the base is of characteristic $p$.
 In particular, for a map $(A \twoheadrightarrow A'', \gamma) \rightarrow (B \twoheadrightarrow B'', \delta)$ of animated PD-pairs where $A$ is an animated $\mathbb{Q}$-algebra, the underlying $\mathbb{E}_{\infty}$-ring of our Hodge-filtered derived de Rham cohomology is constantly $A$, cf. \Cref{lem:dR-rational}.
 However, in this case, the non-completed crystalline cohomology (\Cref{def:static-aff-crys-site}) is also $A$, so the derived de Rham cohomology is as ``bad'' as the non-completed derived crystalline cohomology.
 On the other hand, the Hodge-filtration allows us to recover the ``correct'' cohomology theory in characteristic $0$ after taking Hodge completion by {\cite[Rem~2.6]{Bhatt2012a}}. \end{remark}